 There is no escaping the fact that when someone receives a diagnosis of mesothelioma, everyone in the family is faced with tough challenges – physically, emotionally and spiritually.
 Unfortunately, many people faced with these issues worry that seeking the help of an experienced mesothelioma attorney will add financial problems to the list.
 It is no secret that lawyers working for large corporations like many of those that manufactured asbestos products often are paid hundreds of dollars an hour.
-But at Bergman Draper Ladenburg Hart, we do not intend to burden our clients with financial worries on top of everything else.
+But at Bergman Draper Ladenburg, we do not intend to burden our clients with financial worries on top of everything else.

 Typical Legal Issues in Mesothelioma Litigation